How can I schedule, change, or cancel an appointment?

 Does insurance cover any of your services?

-I’m not aware of any insurance companies that cover reflexology or holistic health consultations in Wyoming.
+I’m not aware of any insurance companies that cover reflexology or herbal and nutritional health consultations in Wyoming.